 The Maryland's Children's Cabinet, in cooperation with local jurisdictions, strives to meet the needs of Maryland's children, families and communities.
 Through this collaborative approach, each Local Management Board identifies and focuses on Results and Indicators that are priorities in their community.
 Results are goals that the State of Maryland has established for its children, families and/or communities.
 Indicators are information that demonstrates progress toward meeting the Result.
-The project must impact our education/School Success and/or School Completion prioritized results and indicators listed below, but can also impact the other themes/result areas.
-It is the responsibility of the applicant to clearly explain how the proposed program will positively impact the Result(s) and Indicator(s) selected.
+The proposed project must impact one of our Results listed below but can also impact the other themes/result areas.
+It is the responsibility of the applicant to clearly explain how the proposed program will positively impact the Result(s) and Indicator(s) selected either directly or indirectly.

 Theme Results Area

 Health Healthy Children

 Health Insurance Coverage

 Substance Use

 Education School Readiness

 Kindergarten Assessment

 School Success - Academic Performance,

 School Absence and Truancy

 Bullying and Harassment

 School Completion - High School Drop Out

 Rate

-Community Life Stability Child Poverty, Childhood Hunger, Homeless
+Community Life Stability Child Poverty; Childhood Hunger; Homeless

-Children, Out of School Time Opportunities,
+Children; Out of School Time Opportunities.

-Community Safe for Children, Youth and
+Communities are Safe for Children, Youth and

-Families, Mental Health, Decrease Child
+Families; Mental Health; Decrease Child

 Maltreatment